Ombitasvir, paritaprevir, and ritonavir

-Before you start treatment, your doctor may perform tests to make sure you do not have conditions that would prevent you from safely using this medicine.
+Your doctor will perform blood tests to make sure you do not have conditions that would prevent you from safely using Technivie.

 The monthly Technivie carton contains enough tablets for you to take this medicine for 4 weeks (28 days in a row).
 Each of the 4 weekly cartons contains 7 daily dose packs.